ramgorthi04/gist/planner_hints.md

-Date last edited: 8/20/2024 a 10:22PM.
+Date last edited: 8/21/2024 a 3:31PM.
 Max N is 250.
 # Successful Plans

-Reasoning tasks can be performed without code.
-"Filter the product list down to products most similar to X" does not require code and can be done using reasoning.
+### Filter this product list down to products most similar to X
+Does not require code or query
+Plan: given the product list, use reasoning to determine which products are similar to X and create a list

+### Segment customers based on X
+The basis for segmenting customers will usually be found in the customers data
+Plan: given a list of customers from a previous step, get

 ### Select a cohort of customers that are highly likely to repurchase an item and haven't purchased recently, then sub-segment them into similar users, then personalize an email to each.
 Plan: {
     "Plan": {